seqeralabs/nf-training-intro/docs/part1-cli.md

 ls dog
 ```

-## Step 3: folder a collage for each classifier
+## Step 3: Make a collage for each classifier

 Now let's try to create a collage of each of the directories containing label-specific images.
 We will be using a tool called [`montage`](https://imagemagick.org/script/montage.php) to create the collage.
 This tool will take as input a list of images and output a collage in PNG format.